 “Ziegler Box” is a comic series created by Chaka Brown Freeman, Greg Gallagher, Nouri Zander, and the legendary comic artist, Vicente Alcázar—the visionary behind Jonah Hex.
-The first eight pages of the series appear in Oneshi Press Anthology #08, and introduces readers to a world where vampires hunger for more than just blood…and veterans walk the line between addiction and (un)death.
+Installments of the series appear in Oneshi Press Anthologies 8 – 10.
+And soon, the series will conclude in Anthology #11 – BECOMING!
+“Ziegler Box” introduces readers to a world where vampires hunger for more than just blood…and veterans walk the line between addiction and (un)death.
 We talked to Vicente about highlights of his long career in comics, his creative process, eschatology, and more.

 You have had a long career in comics, Vicente!
 How did you originally start drawing comics back in the 1960s?

 My first professional works were published in England by Fleetway Publications.
 They were small size books with stories about WWII, of which I did many during that time.
 Then I teamed up with my friend Carlos Pino to work on series like The Saint or Star Trek for TV21 magazines.

 With this background, I landed in New York lucky enough to meet Neal Adams who introduced me to Archie Goodwind of DC, my first American publisher.
 Neal also rented me working space at the old Continuity offices at 48th Street [in New York City], and that was the door to American publications.
 There I met the young and not-so-young talented artists of the time, as well as some writers, some of them to be famous in time.

 You’ve worked on many series and for many publishers over the years.
 What were some of the highlights?